pokergeist/Cap-Touch-Switch/board/readme.md

 The top transistor will conduct current until the voltage drop across the 56Ω resistor approaches 0.7V, turning on the lower transistor.
 As the lower transistor turns on it will start pulling the base of the upper transistor to ground, turning off the upper transistor which will reduce the LED current to an equilibrium point.

 ![LED driver circuit](../assets/driver-circuit.png)

+## Voltage, Current, & Power Measurements

+Measurements were taken using input voltages from 1.5 (the minimum) to 5.0V.
+The greatest efficiency is at low votage where the sensor's LED is barely on and the power lost at Q1 is minimal.

+The measurement log is [here](Current-and-Power-Draw.md).